Information for Centres and Awarding Organisations

 Checking a candidate's details held on the Register

-We recommend submitting all enquiries by email to swqr@qualifications.gov.scot so you have a written record of our reply.
+If a candidate is not able to provide their card details, we recommend submitting all search requests by email to swqr@qualifications.gov.scot so you have a written record of our reply.
 You can however call us on 0345 270 2720 if you prefer.

 We can check up to three candidate records per call.
 We can: